yuri-rage/f2c-rest-api/README.md

 docker run -d --restart unless-stopped -p 8087:8000 --name f2c yurirage/f2c-rest-api:latest
 ```

+- To confirm the API is running and see version information, open http://localhost:8087 in a web browser.

 ## Clone and run locally

 If you want to run without Docker, clone the repo and run with Python.
 You will need a local installation of [Fields2Cover](https://github.com/Fields2Cover/Fields2Cover) built with Python bindings and associated dependencies.
 Once dependencies are satisfied: